 Renovation began in 2011 on Hammond Hall and work was completed in 2016 after a full renovation of the building interior resulting in a Silver LEED certification and a newly created glass wall entryway to the building, opening the university to the surrounding city.
-The project included a complete rebuild of the Amelia V. Gallucci-Cirio Library, updated HVAC systems, creation of extensive student meeting space including a game room and hub for gathering and dining, and an art gallery that features work of local artisans and student projects.
+The project included a complete rebuild of the Amelia V. Gallucci-Cirio Library, updated HVAC systems, creation of extensive student meeting space including a game room and hub for gathering and dining, and a newly installed art gallery featuring works of local artisans and student projects.

 In 2018, the university's new ideaLab opened on Fitchburg's Main Street, after a significant overhaul of the existing space.
 The \$3.5M project renovated 7,800 square feet and was featured by American School & University magazine for outstanding design in interior renovation.
-The lab features a state of the art game-design studio for students in the Game Design program as well as incubator co-work space that is utilized by the university as well as state officials to support small business development.
+The lab features state of the art studio space for students in the Game Design program as well as meeting locations utilized by state officials as well as the university.
 Work on the existing historic theatre and storefront renovation is in the design and fundraising phase.

 The McKay C renovation and lobby addition, a \$3.5M project, included creating a new lobby entryway and building an Education department suite in the existing space.
-The construction allowed the building to be separated from the McKay Elementary School, operated by Fitchburg Public Schools, by eliminating a connecting walking bridge between the two.
+The construction allowed the building to be removed from the standing McKay elementary school by eliminating a connecting walking bridge between the two.